SenthilNathan-KT/Capstone/ReadMe.txt

 // in UI Folder enter the following command (npx create-react-app - use this command for the first time alone when no folders are there)

 npm i

+to navigate between pages, we need to use router npm install react-router-dom